'Deny Local LAN' settings in Cisco Meraki MR firewall

 3. Change the Policy for the row with Destination as Local LAN from Allow to Deny

-4. Click Save Changes at the bottom of the page.
+4. Click Finish Editing and then Save Changes at the bottom of the page.

-If the clients on this SSID need connectivity to other LANs on these subnets you will need to configure an additional Layer 3 firewall rule to allow traffic to that subnet and order it above the Local LAN rule.
+If the clients on this SSID need connectivity to other subnets within RFC1918 private address spaces, then you will need to configure an Additional Layer 3 firewall rule to allow traffic to that subnet and order it above the Local LAN rule.

 Additional Layer 3 Firewall Rules